oamike/scarfage2/README.md

 ## Rails Environments

-Below is a description of the different rails environments in the Scarfage2 project.
+Below is a description of the different rails environments in the Scarfdom project.
 To run in a specific rails environment, prepend your "rails" commands with "RAILS_ENV=env ", where "env" is the environment you intend to use.

 Examples:
 ```
     $ RAILS_ENV=development rails db:migrate
 ```
 ### development
-The "development" environment is used by developers running their Sacrfage2 web service locally.
+The "development" environment is used by developers running their scarfdom web service locally.
 Connect to it via https://localhost:3000.
 This environment uses a local MySQL database.
 ### dev
 The "dev" environment is what we use on our dev stack.
-This environment is limited to testing updates prior to deployin to production.
+This environment is limited to testing updates prior to deploying to production.
 ### production
 The "production" environment is not yet configured.
 ### test